RubixML/ML/README.md

 Like most Estimators, the [K Nearest Neighbors](#k-nearest-neighbors) classifier requires a set of parameters (called *hyper-parameters*) to be chosen up front by the user.
 These parameters can be selected based on some prior knowledge of the problem space, or at random.
 The defaults provided in Rubix are usually a good place to start for most machine learning problems.
 In addition, Rubix provides a meta-Estimator called [Grid Search](#grid-search) that optimizes the hyper-parameter space by searching for the most effective combination.
 For the purposes of our simple example we will just go with our intuition and choose the parameters outright.

-You can find a full description of all of the K Nearest Neighbors parameters in the [API reference](#api-reference) guide which we highly recommend reading over a few times to get a good grasp for how each parameter effects the performance of the estimator.
+You can find a full description of all of the K Nearest Neighbors parameters in the [API reference](#api-reference) guide which we highly recommend reading over at least 3 times to get a better grasp for how each parameter effects the action of the estimator.

 In KNN, the hyper-parameter *k* is the number of nearest points from the training set to compare an unknown sample to in order to infer its class label.
 For example, if the 5 closest neighbors to a given unknown sample have 4 married labels and 1 divorced label, then the algorithm will output a prediction of married with a probability of 0.8.